 Welsh farmers have known for generations that if you look after the environment, the environment will look after you.
-And that's the secret behind centuries of sustainable farming practices that have made Wales a respected producer of lamb and beef.
+And that’s the secret behind centuries of sustainable farming practices that have made Wales a producer of high quality lamb and beef.

 With high standards of animal husbandry and pasture land management, family run farms have helped preserve this unique landscape for generations.
 It’s one of the reasons Welsh Lamb and Welsh Beef have achieved the coveted and prestigious Protected Geographical Indication (PGI) status from the European Commission.

 The same is true of sustainability.
-Welsh farmers have embraced agri-environment schemes designed to protect and enhance the stunning environment.
-They support local livestock markets, maintaining the local rural economy and supporting local jobs.
+Welsh farmers have embraced agri-environment schemes designed to protect and enhance our stunning environment.
+They support local livestock markets, maintaining the rural economy and supporting local jobs.